mhelmstetter/mongo-log-parser/README.md

 This will analyze all `.log` files in the current directory and create an interactive HTML report with sortable tables, filtering capabilities, and comprehensive analytics.

+**Note:** The parser can process compressed files directly - there's no need to extract `.gz` or `.zip` files before analysis.
+Simply point the parser at the compressed files and it will handle the decompression automatically.

 ## Features

 - **Interactive HTML Reports** - Sortable and filterable tables with navigation